 The CSE 20 testout exam offers every student valuable feedback on their knowledge of Python.
 We advise every student, including those who have a CSE 20 waiver due to an AP or IBH class, to take the exam, especially if the AP or IBH classes were taught in a language other than Python.
 Students whose knowledge of Python is weak may have a better learning experience at UCSC by taking CSE 20 first, than by enrolling quickly in classes for which they are not fully prepared.

-Precise dates to be announced.
+Precise dates to be announced for September test.
 Generally, it will take place either the week before classes start, or in the first week of classes.

 Students must register for the exams that they intend to take.
 Students can register and take both July and September exams.
 If a student registers and later decides not to take an exam, it is not necessary to "unregister" or otherwise notify us.